web-dave/vsc-jira/README.md

 ## Install

-In Visual Studio Code, simply hit  CMD/CTRL + Shift + P , search for "Install Extension", and then search for "jira".
+In Visual Studio Code, simply hit  CMD/CTRL + Shift + P , search for "Install Extension", and then search for "vsc-jira".

 ## run